roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Assumed Lydia.
 Yuuyami nodded.
-Well, proceed in to the space, parallel realities such is hitherto a business of a distant future.
+Well, proceed in to the space, parallel realities, such is hitherto a business of a distant future.

 "If so, let's keep training."